iudragon/django_deploytodotasker_documentation/README.md

 You will be redirected to home page upon clicking login.

-Under templates/registration create new file `home.html` [yes again]
+Under templates/registration create new file `home.html` `[refer code]`

+Open urls.py `[refer code]`

+Open views.py `[refer code]`

+Delete home.html folder under templates [the older home.html]

+Go to localhost:8000/registration

+You will see login page.
+Type username and password and then you will be redirected to registration/home home page.